DC Public Library

 ● Create a space that is bright, open, flexible and welcoming for all.

 In short, the Library aims to go beyond a library that is merely transactional – a place where you go simply to check out a book – to create a library that truly transforms lives – a world-class library for the 21st Century.
 For more information on the MLK modernization, visit: https://www.dclibrary.org/mlkfuture; to view final designs visit: https://www.slideshare.net/DCPublicLibrary/mlk-final-designs.

 ABOUT PUBLIC ART AT THE MLK JR. MEMORIAL LIBRARY:

-The MLK Jr. Memorial Library celebrates public art as a tool for learning, growth, and community connection.
+The MLK Jr. Memorial Library celebrates public art as a tool for learning, growth, and connection.
 Permanent art in the Library building will honor Dr. King’s legacy and love of books by enhancing spaces for lifelong learning that are welcoming and accessible to all.
 This is the portal to apply to public art opportunities at the Library.